 If you’re feeling queasy, you can try foods rich in vitamin B6, such as fish, meat, poultry, fortified cereals, starchy vegetables and non-citrus fruits.
 You will also need plenty of iron-rich foods.
 Iron helps support the production of new red blood cells for both you and your child.
 It is a component of haemoglobin in red blood cells, which carries oxygen to all parts of your body and also to your child via the placenta.
 Iron helps prevent anaemia when you are pregnant.

-To support a wholesome diet, you can try Nestlé MOM.
-It is a specially designed and delicious formulated milk powder that is packed with 20 vitamins and minerals including folic acid, calcium, iron, as well as vitamin A and C. Nestlé MOM also contains DHA (125mg per 100g powder), which is found abundantly in the brain.
+To support a wholesome diet, you can try our specially designed Nestlé MOM.
+This delicious formulated milk powder is packed with 20 vitamins and minerals including folic acid, calcium, iron, as well as vitamin A and C. Nestlé MOM also contains DHA (125mg per 100g powder), which is found abundantly in the brain.
 Moreover, Nestlé MOM provides protein to support your additional requirements during pregnancy.

 That’s not all.
 Nestlé MOM contains the goodness of BIFIDUS BL.
 BIFIDUS BL contains 2 type of beneficial bacteria that helps to support your gut health.
-Get the right nutrition during pregnancy with Nestlé MOM; you can enjoy its benefits as soon as you know of your pregnancy.
+Get the right nutrition during pregnancy with Nestlé MOM; you can enjoy its benefits as soon as you're pregnant!
 Just 2 glasses will provide you with loving nutrition right from day one.